Snakeybob/Self_Learning/Excel/Excel Skills for Business Specialization.md

 Enter a new line of Text
 ALT + Enter

+CTRL+Home
-CTRL+Home takes you to the first cell that contains data in the top-left corner of the sheet CTRL+End goes to the last cell in the bottom-right
+Takes you to the first cell that contains data in the top-left corner of the sheet

+CTRL+End
+Goes to the last cell in the bottom-right

 Quick Access Toolbar
 Can be customised by adding preferred features